york-cs-dams/practicals/tutorials/ruby/2_object_oriented.md

 ```

 From Ruby 2.1, parameters can be defined by keyword rather than positionally, as shown below.

-Note that this will not work on Ruby 1.9 (which is the version installed by default in the CS student labs):
+*Note that the keyword arguments -- and hence the following code -- will not work on Ruby 1.9, which is the version installed by default in the CS student labs.
+You can instead use Ruby via Vagrant as discussed in the [Vagrant video](http://dams.flippd.it/videos/7) and [tutorial](../tools/vagrant.md).*

 ```ruby
 class Circle